 Laminar flow hoods have two airflow patterns, vertical and horizontal.
 In a vertical flow hood, the filtered air flows downward toward the working bench.
 In a horizontal flow hood, the filtered air flows horizontally through the cabinet.
 Regardless of the flow of air, there are three kinds of laminar flow hoods that have been developed to meet various research and clinical needs:

 Class I laminar flow hoods offer significant protection for personnel and the environment.
 The air flows from the laboratory into the chamber in a similar design to chemical fume hoods.

 Class II laminar flow hoods are designed for work involving BSL-1, 2, and 3 materials.
 The air flows from the laboratory into the chamber while also flowing downward toward the working surface.
 The exhaust air is sent through a HEPA filter before being released into the environment.
 A Class II laminar flow hood should always be used when handling virally infected cultures, radioisotopes, carcinogenic or toxic reagents.

 Class III laminar flow hoods are gas-tight and provide the highest level of protection for personnel and the environment.
 Air that enters or exits the chamber is passed through a HEPA filter.
 Class III laminar flow hoods are required when working with known human pathogens and BSL-4 materials.

-Fume hoods and flow hoods are two pieces of laboratory equipment that are vital for everyday work, but they serve different purposes.
-As one of the most important appliances in a work setting, both of these devices serve a critical role.
-They keep personnel safe while allowing important tasks to be completed.
-When used properly, users of these devices can assure themselves a safe work environment when handling toxic chemicals or disease-causing microorganisms.
+Fume hoods and flow hoods may serve different purposes, but both are critical to laboratories and personnel.
+They allow for tasks to be completed while keeping personnel safe.
+When used properly, lab personnel can assure themselves a safe work environment when handling toxic chemicals or disease-causing microorganisms.